Tamie13/Unit-19/README.md

        globally as well as for individuals in the company.
     -  To slow down or prevent brute forcing by automation CAPTCHA can be used for mitigation.
     -  Use of cookies to prevent unrecognized servers or computers from accessing company server.
+    -  User limitations / permission need to be reviewed and more stringent limitations placed on access priviledges for non-admin users such as USER_J.

 **Question 2**